thet/quintagroup.dropdownmenu/README.txt

 ----------------------------------------------

-Starting from Plone 3 portal actions introduced CMF Action Category containers it opened opportunity to build nested actions trees.
+Starting from Plone 3 portal actions introduced CMF Action Category containers, it opened opportunity to build nested actions trees.
 Though CMF Action Category does not behave as a regular action, it has different set of properties.
-We introduced convention in the quintagroup.dropdownmenu that requires to have a specially named Action for each Actions Category.
+We introduced convention in quintagroup.dropdownmenu that requires to have a specially named Action for each Actions Category.
 The id of each such action must be build using the rule: